Resources and Information for Parents

 Fine and Gross Motor Skills Development

 Fine motor skills development is about children being able to use their small muscles, in particular their hands and fingers.
-Fine motor activities would include writing, drawing, using eating utensils etc
+Fine motor activities would include writing, drawing, using eating utensils etc. Both skills are critical life skills and there is much you can do to support your child's development.

 Play Dough